 Looking for a way to bring this emotional story to life?
-This Hachikō book, “Pawprints in Japan” is perfect for remembering such a loyal, loving dog.
-It’s just what you need!
+Hachikō book, “Pawprints in Japan” is perfect for remembering such a loyal, loving dog.

-The book is a greatly expanded collection of four award-winning articles previously published in The Akita Journal.
+Exploring dogs in myth and history, Rhoden’s expanded collection of four award-winning articles were previously published in The Akita Journal.
 Each of the original articles won “Best Article of the Year in a Single-Breed Magazine,” awarded by the Dog Writers Association of America.

 The first chapter is “Hachi-ko, the Loyal Dog—and the Forgotten Story of an American Tribute.”
-I learned many details about Hachiko’s life prior to his death- the kindness of Dr. Ueno’s (Hachiko’s owner) former gardener, Mr. Kikuzaburo Kobayashi and by the Director of Shibuya Station, Mr. Chuichi Yoshikawa.
+I learned many details about Hachiko’s life — the kindness of Professor Ueno’s former gardener, Mr. Kikuzaburo Kobayashi and by the Director of Shibuya Station, Mr. Chuichi Yoshikawa.

 Prior to Hachi becoming famous, the shopkeepers and locals were generally indifferent towards him.
 An exception was the famous stage and screen star Yoshiko Kawada who would visit him as a friend.